Wave 1 COVID-19 survey content and data

 These studies have been following large nationally representative groups of people since birth, with ages currently ranging from 19 through to 74:

 A first online survey (Wave 1) took place in May 2020, with over 18,000 study participants taking part.
 Nearly 26,000 participants took part in a second survey (Wave 2) in September – October 2020.
-A third is planned for early 2021.
+Participants completed a third survey in February – March 2021.

 The aim of the first survey was to collect insights into the lives of study participants including their physical and mental health and wellbeing, family and relationships, education, work, and finances during the first national lockdown.
 The questions focused mainly on how participants’ lives had changed from just before the outbreak of the pandemic in March 2020 up until their response to the survey during the height of the lockdown restrictions in May 2020.